Swing Trading Strategies

 Double Top and Double Bottom

 Classic reversal patterns formed when price tests a level twice and fails to break through.
 Double tops occur at market peaks (M-shape), signaling bearish reversals.
 Double bottoms form at market lows (W-shape), indicating bullish reversals.
-These patterns show exhaustion of the prevailing trend and shift in market sentiment.

 Triangle Patterns

 Consolidation patterns that signal impending breakouts.
 Ascending triangles (bullish) show higher lows meeting resistance.
 Descending triangles (bearish) show lower highs meeting support.
 Symmetrical triangles can break either direction.
-Price typically consolidates within the triangle before explosive breakout moves in the direction of the prevailing trend.

 Flags and Pennants